 It’s totally worth it.
 While you might not get financial compensation for reporting sexual harassment at a previous job (if it’s been more than a year since the last such incident), speaking up if you or the perpetrator no longer work at the company where the harassment took place could make a huge difference in today’s world.

-Here’s the deal, our sexual harassment attorneys at JML Law explain: estimations reveal that one if every three women have experienced sexual harassment at work at some point in their career.
+Here’s the deal, our sexual harassment attorneys at JML Law explain: estimations reveal that one of every three women has experienced sexual harassment at work at some point in their career.

 Fact: a staggering 71 to 75 percent of women choose to not speak out about sexual harassment at work.

-Reasons, why victims of sexual misconduct at work remain silent about such incidents, are shame, denial, fear of retaliation and fear of not being believed.
-Another gloomy nation-wide statistics is that most sexual harassment complaints filed with HR departments go unnoticed or never lead to any punitive actions against the harasser.
+Reasons, why victims of sexual misconduct at work remain silent about such incidents, are shame, denial, fear of retaliation, and fear of not being believed.
+Another gloomy nationwide statistic is that most sexual harassment complaints filed with HR departments go unnoticed or never lead to any punitive actions against the harasser.

 Our Los Angeles sexual harassment lawyers say, “Once a harasser, always a harasser.”
 Despite filmmakers, actors, producers, CEOs, politicians, and other influential people showing remorse after being accused of sexual misconduct, 90% of them will keep harassing women no matter how sorry they say they are.

-Do you know what it means for all the women who (unfortunately) have to encounter your employer or coworker who sexually harassed or abused you at your previous job?
+Do you know what it means for all the women who (unfortunately) have to encounter your employer or coworker who sexually harassed or abused them at your previous job?
 That means months or years of suffering, mental issues, acute stress, depression, anxiety, and even post-traumatic stress disorder.